 Focus on Mobile

 Your Google Ads campaign should focus on mobile users.
-We have managed PPC for personal injury lawyers across the United States and have yet to see a campaign perform better on desktop than on mobile.
+We have managed PPC for personal injury law firms across the United States and have yet to see a campaign perform better on desktop than on mobile.

 That said, it goes without saying that you must have a responsive website that displays optimally on mobile devices.